 Local taxes can drive up expenses for retirees, so accounting for these in your budget is a smart move.
 Specifically, if you plan on making a big purchase, consider where you make it.
 A purchase made in an area with a low local sales tax can save you money.

 One major Arizona tax for retirees to consider is property tax.
 The state property tax rate is lower than the national average, at just 0.51%.
-Additionally, Arizona has a program that could eliminate your Arizona property tax as a retiree.
+Additionally, There are also programs that provide Arizona property tax relief for seniors that may reduce or stabilize tax bills.

 Senior Property Valuation Protection Program